hasanalic/hasanalic/README.md

 <h1 align="center">Hi 👋, I'm Hasan Ali Çalışkan</h1>
-<h4 align="center">I'm a computer engineering student with a passion for software development.
-I specialize in Android Kotlin and Unity, and I'm also interested in projects related to artificial intelligence, such as image classification.
-I actively share open-source projects on Github and strive to create innovative and user-friendly solutions.
+<h4 align="center">Hello!
+I'm a computer engineering student with a passion for software development.
+I specialize in Android Kotlin and I'm also interested in projects related to artificial intelligence, such as image classification.
+I actively share open-source projects on GitHub and strive to create innovative and user-friendly solutions.
 I enjoy collaborating with others.
 Thank you!</h4>

-- 🌱 I’m currently learning **Android, Unity, TensorFlow**
+- 🌱 I’m currently learning **Android with Kotlin**

-- 📝 I sometimes write articles on [https://medium.com/@hasanalic](https://medium.com/@hasanalic)

-- 💬 Ask me about **Android**

 - 📫 How to reach me **hasanali7295@gmail.com**